Department and Faculty

-Both divisions are consultative practices for patients in the hospital and in the outpatient setting.
+Both divisions are consultative practices for patients in the hospital and the outpatient setting.
 Physicians identify and treat infections that arise from exposure to infectious diseases, or that follow organ transplantation and other surgical procedures.

-They offer the following specialized services:
+They offer these specialized services:

-In addition to caring for patients in their clinical practices, Mayo Clinic's faculty members are committed to teaching and facilitating the growth of medical knowledge.
+In addition to caring for patients in their clinical practices, Mayo Clinic's infectious diseases faculty members are committed to teaching and facilitating the growth of medical knowledge.
 All faculty members in infectious diseases have academic appointments in Mayo Clinic College of Medicine and teach and supervise medical students and pediatric residents at Mayo Clinic.

 The Department of Pediatric and Adolescent Medicine brings in approximately six guest lecturers each year.
 They present timely topics and have designated lunch dates with residents and fellows, so you can have informal discussions with them.
 You are encouraged to take full advantage of these opportunities.